 Be armed with a handful of activities that your children will enjoy, depending on their age and their interests.
 Plan ahead with some playdates, and look for free local activities.
 Last summer, I discovered a wonderful (and FREE) splash pad in a neighboring town so that’s what we did every Monday.
 We also went to story time at our local library every Friday.
 (Bonus, research has shown a positive relationship between reading skills and educational — and life — success.)

 I also discovered that our local hobbies and crafts store had weekly craft classes that were only $2 per kid.
 It may just be my Type A personality, but my family tends to be happier if we have a plan.
 So you aren’t planning last minute, create an activity jar.
 Write down things to do on a folded piece of paper or popsicle stick — they don’t always have to be exotic field trips out of the house, maybe it’s “have a picnic in the backyard,” “write letters and cards to friends,” “make paper airplanes.”
 When you think you’re out of ideas, pull an idea from the jar and let the summer fun ensue!

 If these tips sound great, but you don’t know where to begin, reach out to some local resources.
 Many towns have Facebook pages, but in the absence of that, post on your personal page and see if anyone has any ideas for summer fun.
 You can also look in your local newspaper or city event calendars online.
 Summertime can be exciting and daunting at the same time.
 Make the most of it, and plan the time so everyone enjoys it!

-Tara Boyd, a North Texas pediatric speech therapist and mother of two, to Beulah (“Boo”) and Lucy (“Lu”), dishes practical advice on marriage, motherhood and munchies with humor and southern charm in her blog Boyd Meets Girl.
+Tara Boyd, a North Texas pediatric speech therapist and mother of three, to Beulah (“Boo”), Lucy (“Lu”) and little brother Jacob, dishes practical advice on marriage, motherhood and munchies with humor and southern charm in her blog Boyd Meets Girl.